GuenadeSilva/Pokemon_Pipeline/README.md

 - Use the `-csv` flag to enable CSV writing.
 This will create a CSV file named `products.csv` in the project directory with the scraped data.

+- Use the `-postgres` flag to enable Postgres writing.
+This will upload data into a postgresDB.

 - Use the `-bigquery` flag to enable BigQuery writing.
 Before using this option, make sure to set up the environment variables in the `.env` file with the necessary configuration details for BigQuery.

 If no flag is selected it defaults to CSV output